 Adjusting Hitman 3’s gameplay is a lot more risky, as any major alterations could easily ruin the enjoyment and replayability of present in the first two games.
 In order to keep fans satisfied while still making Hitman 3 feel fresh and exciting, we could see IO simply pick up where Hitman 2 left off by introducing even more QoL improvements and explore new methods of assassination.

 A great suggestion is implementing vehicle-based missions; we’ve seen Agent 47 escape via helicopter numerous times, but what if he could fly it himself as part of a contract?
 This could be expanded even further to include boats, cars, perhaps motorcycles.
 We’ve seen 47 blow-up a moving vehicle; now let’s see how he handles things when behind the wheel.

 Another creative way to make the third entry stand out is for IO interactive to include not only more locations than previous games, but also more environment diversity.
 Lavish penthouses, secret society castles, and fancy parties all serve as great sandboxes to cause mayhem but surely there are other places where one might find a corrupt politician or shady businessman worth killing.

-Additionally, if Hitman 3 is in fact being designed for PlayStation 5 / Xbox Scarlett, players can anticipate much larger maps which take advantage of the new hardware and provide more options when it comes to stealing disguises, hiding bodies, and of course killing people.
+Additionally, if Hitman 3 is in fact being designed for PlayStation 5 / Xbox Scarlett, players can anticipate much larger maps that take advantage of the new hardware and provide more options when it comes to stealing disguises, hiding bodies, and of course killing people.
 The series has maintained a certain air of seriousness which fans continue to toy with, however, it’d be nice to see IO Interactive celebrate the end of the trilogy by getting a little weird and set Agent 47 into the wild with some ridiculous weapons;

 Something like a flamethrower or rocket launcher may not line up with the Hitman vibe immediately; however, a bit of tweaking such as restricting it to a certain level or requiring the player to complete a number of steps before unlocking said weapon could really shake things up.
 Some of the best moments in game come from completely breaking any sense of immersion.

 The Final Word on Hitman 3